cgrindel/rules_spm/doc/providers_api.md

 | <a id="providers.swift_binary-name"></a>name |  Name of the Swift binary.   |  none |
 | <a id="providers.swift_binary-executable"></a>executable |  The executable.   |  <code>None</code> |
 | <a id="providers.swift_binary-all_outputs"></a>all_outputs |  All of the output files that are declared for the module.   |  <code>[]</code> |

+**RETURNS**

+A struct which provides info about a Swift binary built by SPM.

 <a id="#providers.swift_module"></a>